Allegra Byron: Death

 Byron felt guilty about his neglect of the child after her death; he told Marguerite, Countess of Blessington, a few months afterwards:

 Let the object of affection be snatched away by death, and how is all the pain ever inflicted upon them avenged!
 The same imagination that led us to slight or overlook their sufferings, now that they are forever lost to us, magnifies their estimable qualities ...
 How did I feel this when my daughter, Allegra, died!
 While she lived, her existence never seemed necessary to my happiness; but no sooner did I lose her, than it appeared to me as if I could not live without her.

 Clairmont accused Byron of murdering Allegra and demanded that Byron send her a portrait of Allegra, a lock of the child's hair, and that she be placed in charge of the funeral arrangements.
 In the end, though, Clairmont could not bear to see Allegra's coffin or to hold a funeral service for her daughter.
 She blamed Byron for the rest of her life for Allegra's death.

 Because of the child's illegitimacy, John William Cunningham, rector of St Mary's Church, Harrow on the Hill, refused to place a plaque on Allegra's grave; he permitted her only to be buried at the entrance of the church without a marker.
 Henry Drury conducted the funeral service.
 In 1980, The Byron Society placed a memorial plaque for Allegra at Harrow, inscribed with words from a letter Byron wrote to Shelley after her death: "I suppose that Time will do his usual work... – Death has done his."

+It is possible that Allegra's body was not actually sent to England and that she was instead buried under an altar in the chapel of the Virgin of Lourdes at the convent, according to convent records only made public in 2020.
+Italian authorities might have refused to send the body overseas due to an epidemic in 1822.
+Other convent records suggest that the child's body was sent to England but the ship sank en route.

 The memory of Allegra haunted Shelley; before his own death by drowning in July 1822, Shelley had a vision of the dead child in which she rose naked from the sea, laughed, clapped her hands, and beckoned to him.
 He also immortalised the toddler as Count Maddalo's child in his 1819 poem Julian and Maddalo: A Conversation:

 A lovelier toy sweet Nature never made;

 A serious, subtle, wild, yet gentle being;